 FedEx pioneered overnight delivery in 1973 and remains the world's largest express package provider.
-In its fiscal 2024, which ended in May, FedEx derived 47% of revenue from its express division, 37% from ground, and 10% from freight, its asset-based less-than-truckload shipping segment.
+In fiscal 2025, the firm's Federal Express segment—which houses the core package delivery operations—made up 86% of total revenue, with 10% coming from FedEx Freight, its asset-based less-than-truckload shipping segment.
 The remainder came from other services, including FedEx Office, which provides document production/shipping, and FedEx Logistics, which provides global forwarding.
 FedEx acquired Dutch parcel delivery firm TNT Express in 2016, boosting its presence across Europe.
 TNT was previously the fourth-largest global parcel delivery provider.

-How many years of EBITDA are required to pay off the company's net debt considering the lease agreements, according to the official accounting standard IFRS16.
+How many years of EBITDA are required to pay off the company's net debt, according to the official accounting standard IFRS16.
 As a market consensus, a value of up to 3 years of leverage is accepted for most companies.

 How much the company's debt represents in % in relation to its equity.
 As a market consensus, a value less than or equal to 1 is accepted, above that leverage can end up hurting the final result at some point.